Azure-Samples/contoso-real-estate/packages/website/docs/scenarios/scenario-1/4-environment.md

 If the person writing up the steps doesn't understand how to get from A to C because your B was not obvious - that is what I'm looking for here.
 :::

+## Operating System

+This scenario was developed and tested in MacOS Monterey 12.6 with chip M1, and with the following supporting software
+- Node.js v16.16.0 (LTS)
+- npm 8.11.0

+TODO: Scenario specific installation and build instructions will be delivered together with scenario feature branches.